Great Western Woodlands: Geological history

-The majority of the Great Western Woodlands sits atop the stable geological formation known as the Yilgarn craton that was formed between 2,400 and 3,700 million years ago.
+The majority of the Great Western Woodlands sits atop the stable geological formation known as the Yilgarn craton, formed between 2,400 and 3,700 million years ago.
 This formation contains some of the oldest mineral deposits ever recorded on the Earth's surface.
 The region also has a series of geological intrusions running parallel to the Earth's surface, known as the greenstone belts.
 These formations house large quantities of gold and nickel, and also provide very rich and mineralised soils, which have led in part to the evolution of locally distinctive flora.

 A major geological event in the history of the Great Western Woodlands was a period of glaciation that occurred between 250 and 330 million years ago.
 During this time, a massive ice-sheet covered most of Australia, flattening much of the landscape.
-The Great Western Woodlands region has remained undisturbed by glaciation since that time, and the remaining granite outcrops are now significant landmarks.
+Since then, the Great Western Woodlands region has remained undisturbed by glaciation, and the remaining granite outcrops are now significant landmarks.

 Salt lakes are found throughout the Great Western Woodlands.
 These are remnants of ancient drainage systems (such as rivers) from about 65 million years ago, and are valuable habitats supporting a variety of vertebrates and invertebrates.

-Conservation and Science Involvement
+Conservation and science involvement

-The name Great Western Woodlands was given to the region in 2004 by scientists from the Australian National University working with conservation groups reflecting the significant scale of this region, the western location, and main ecological character.
+The name Great Western Woodlands was given to the region in 2004 by scientists from the Australian National University working with conservation groups.
+The name is intended to reflect the significant scale of the region, its western location, and its main ecological character.
 An appropriate Indigenous name is still being sought.

-Since 2004 the Wilderness Society has worked with a wide range of organisations and local groups to increase public awareness of the landscape scale ecological values of the woodlands, the threats to these values, and options for improved protection and management.
+Since 2004, The Wilderness Society has worked with a wide range of organisations and local groups to increase public awareness of the scale and ecological value of the woodlands, the threats to its value, and options for improved protection and management.

-Since 2005, other environment non-government organisations and science organisations have become increasingly involved.
-They include Gondwana Link Inc, The Nature Conservancy and Pew Environmental Group, Birdlife Australia and CSIRO.
+Since 2005, other non-government environmental organisations and science organisations have become involved.
+They include Gondwana Link Inc, The Nature Conservancy and Pew Environmental Group, BirdLife Australia and CSIRO.